awesomeyooner/KiCAD-Library/docs/notes/Getting-Started.md

 ## Concepts to Remember
 - Pi Filtering (Passive Power Filterting)
 - ESD Protection (For USB)
+- Ideal Diode Controller or Power Multiplexer (Used to control multiple power sources)

 ## Glossary
 - [Guide to Manufacturing Your Designs](./Guide-to-Manufacturing.md)